 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 £50.00 per session

 - Free initial telephone consultation of up to 30 mins.

 - Sessions are for 50 minutes, usually weekly.

 - Payment should be made by cash or bank transfer at the beginning of each session.

-In both practices, counselling takes place in a comfortable, private room in a confidential setting.
-There is free parking on site/nearby and they are near to Corbridge station and in Newcastle, Jesmond Metro station.
+In my practice, counselling takes place in a comfortable, private room in a confidential setting.
+There is free parking on site/nearby and it is near to Corbridge railway station.